Skip to main content

 I knew that the top shell only fit into the back shell in one orientation, but I didn’t realize that there were two notches on either side of the top tab.
 This was helpful in the assembly of my DAMNED.

-Clea - Reply
+Clea - Resolved on Release Reply

 • Locate the 3D printed motor arm you designed and printed previously.